jaa134/TravelApp/WORK_SUMMARY.md

 - Flush out the design for list/grid views.
 I should probably reconsider main navigation and turn it into [Continents, Countries, Languages].
 - Add more routes to explore areas by continent > cities > languages
 - Add functionality for favorites pages using local storage as we dont have backend setup for account management
+- Support filtering for list views using graphql input
+- Add pagination if the api supported it
 - Add more tests
 - consider using Parcel in the future for quicker project configuration